Back to Blog

 Days 11-14: Feedback and Refinement

 Based on your review, the AI employee is refined.
-Common adjustments include:
+Common adjustments:

 Week 3: Supervised Live Operation